 The city of Everglades is a charming fishing village with a population of 443 people, with great food and a long history.
 It is known as the fishing and stone crab capital of Southwest Florida.
 The Everglade City is located on the western gateway to Everglades National Park, nearby Chokoloskee Island.
-It is only a 1:30 hour drive from Miami, and it makes a great day trip to visit and it absolute heaven for lovers of outdoor activities, with loads of nature, many hiking trails to choose from, and water activities like kayaking and the traditional airboat.
+It is only a 1:30 hour drive from Miami, and it makes a great day trip visit, and it is absolute heaven for lovers of outdoor activities with loads of nature, many hiking trails to choose from, and water activities like kayaking and the traditional airboat.

 You can explore the historic city of Everglades City and Chokoloskee Island by car, bicycle, or on foot, and are able to appreciate up close a legendary past such as visiting buildings from the 1920s.